-The participant's Coordinator of Community Service (CCS) performs quarterly monitoring, which includes inquiring whether the participants are receiving the services indicated in the PCP for participants enrolled in Traditional Services or the DDA-approved annual self-directed services budget for participants enrolled in Self-Directed Services Model.
+The participant's Coordinator of Community Service (CCS) performs quarterly monitoring, which includes inquiring whether the participants are receiving the services indicated in the PCP and the SFP or Detailed Service Authorization for participants enrolled in Traditional Services or the DDA-approved annual self-directed services budget for participants enrolled in Self-Directed Services Model.
 They complete this task by interviewing the participant, family members, and staff.
 Audits of service provision are also conducted by the DDA (see Appendix I-1).

 If during post-payment review, provider billings are determined to be inappropriate, the DDA will remove the problem billing from its claim for FFP and recoup the inappropriate payment.
 The DDA also requires that each licensed provider be audited by an independent auditor consistent with Circular A-133, as further specified in Appendix I-1.
-Additionally, Electronic Visit Verification (EVV) was implemented along with LTSSMaryland to verify service provision of Personal Support and any other CMS required services.
+Additionally, Electronic Visit Verification (EVV) may bewas implemented along with LTSSMaryland to verify service provision of Personal Support and any other CMS required services.